thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

         title: Go to "**Dashboards**" tab and open "**ThingsBoard IoT Gateways**" dashboard.
     ===
         image: /images/gateway/dashboard/gateway-getting-started-2-ce.png,
-        title: Click the "**+**" button, fill in the gateway device name and select the device profile.
+        title: Click the "**+**" button, fill in the gateway device name, and select the device profile.
 '
 %}